 Not long ago, a friend of mine invited me to a fabulous chocolate festival.

-If you have anyone in your life who makes an effort to get together with you – to see you face-to-face and spend time with you – by all means, be responsive and consider yourself blessed!
-If you ignore their invitation or put off getting together with this friend who has offered their precious time to you, do not expect them to continue to ask.
-So be courteous and respond.
-And if you cannot get together at that time, make the effort to reach out to them to put another date on the calendar that works for both of you.
-That tells them you sincerely value the friendship.
+If you have anyone in your life who makes an effort to get together with you, be sure to be responsive and consider yourself very blessed!
+If you ignore their invitation or put off getting together with this friend who has offered their valuable time to you, they may quit asking.
+So it is important to be courteous and respond graciously.
+If you cannot get together at that time, make the effort to reach out to them to put another date on the calendar that works for both of you.
+That conveys the message that you sincerely value your friendship.

 Immerse Yourself in the Moment